hanling3/recipe-book/documents/user-testing-app/usability-test-raw-notes.md

     * NA

 ### Task 1
 You’re very busy during the midterm week, so you want to save enough time for studying.
 You figure the best way to do this is by meal planning for the week ahead.
-Choose a recipe for dinner time next Monday that takes less than 30 minutes, is under $10, is Japanese cuisine, and is easy to cook.
+Choose a recipe for dinner time (Nov.29th) that takes less than 30 minutes, is under $10, is Japanese cuisine, and is easy to cook.
 * Notes
     * Found the miso ramen recipe without clicking the filter button.
 The user said it was because there were only two recipes on the page, so it was easy to locate the recipe that satisfied the requirement without actually filtering.
     * The user was uncertain whether the recipe was added to the meal plan successfully.
 User checked the meal plan page to confirm